Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 You may also declare your action as ‘Observe’, a variable-speed action similar to blocking, in that for its duration, when attacked you may choose to activate Yogengan against any attack directed against you (and not have it count as your one use for that Fatigue level).

+Notably, this does not work with spending Willpower, which overrides (and does not combine with) this effect.

 #### --( Shouningan - Eye of Recognition )--
 *Requires: Stage 2 Sharingan*